Onoway

-Onoway is a town in central Alberta, Canada.
+Onoway is a small town in central Alberta, Canada.
 It is approximately 60 km northwest of Edmonton at the junction of Highway 37 and Highway 43.
+The mayor is Len Kwasny.

 History

 Two theories are behind the naming of the community.
 "Onoway" in Chipewyan translates to "fair field" while the variant "onaway" is used in The Song of Hiawatha, a poem by Henry Wadsworth Longfellow.
 Onoway's post office was established in 1904.
 Onoway incorporated as a village on June 25, 1923.
 It incorporated as a town on September 1, 2005.

 Geography

 The Canadian National Railway tracks run through the town, which is situated east of Lac Ste.
 Anne and south of the Sturgeon River.